revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-21. Consider case scenario: In M/R system,
+21.Consider case scenario: In M/R system,
 - HDFS block size is 64 MB
 - Input format is FileInputFormat
 - We have 3 files of size 64K, 65Mb and 127Mb